Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery

 \subsection{Conditional independence testing}

-In addition to its assumptions, constraint-based causal discovery hinges on consistent, accurate conditional independence testing.
+The rigor of constraint-based causal discovery hinges on consistent, accurate conditional independence testing in addition to its assumptions.
 Algorithms tend to be independence test-agnostic, however, and rarely enforce the use of any particular test or make claims of asymptotic correctness beyond the \say{oracle} setting where independence tests make no errors \cite{Runge2019PCMCI, Peters2013, Glymour2019, Cinelli2025}.

-Some of this confusion is due to the nature of the problem.
-Shah \& Peters proved in 2020 that there is no nontrivial test that can distinguish between the null and alternative hypotheses of conditional independence and dependence with consistent power greater than the significance level \cite{Shah2020}.
+Algorithms avoid committing to any particular conditional independence test partially because none are particularly good.
+Shah \& Peters (2020) proved that there is no nontrivial test that can distinguish between the null and alternative hypotheses of conditional independence and dependence with consistent power greater than the significance level \cite{Shah2020}.
 Restrictions must be placed on the null to ensure power at any alternative.

-In the same paper, the authors propose the generalized covariance measure, or GCM, as a practical approach to testing conditional independence.
+\cite{Shah2020} propose the generalized covariance measure (GCM), as a practical approach to testing conditional independence.
 The null hypothesis of this test is that $X_i$ and $X_j$ are independent given $\mathbf{A}$: